callstack/react-native-testing-library/website/docs/MigrationV7.md

 ```

 You can opt-out of this behavior by running tests with `RNTL_SKIP_AUTO_CLEANUP=true` flag or importing from `@testing-library/react-native/pure`.
 We encourage you to keep the default though.

-## No special handling for `disabled` prop

-The `disabled` prop on "Touchable\*" components is treated in the same manner as any other prop.
-We realize that with our library you can press "touchable" components even though they're in "disabled" state, however this is something that we strongly believe should be fixed upstream, in React Native core.

-If you feel strongly about this difference, please send a PR to React Native, adding JavaScript logic to "onPress" functions, making them aware of disabled state in JS logic as well (it's handled on native side for at least iOS, which is the default platform that tests are running in).

-As a mitigation, you'll likely need to modify the logic of "touchable" components to bail if they're pressed in disabled state.

 ## No [NativeTestInstance](https://www.native-testing-library.com/docs/api-test-instance) abstraction